-- (a) A person, or a close member of that person's family, is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of the key management personnel of the Group or the Company's parent. - (b) An entity is related to the Group if any of the following conditions applies: - (i) The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).
+- (a) the party is a person or a close member of that person's family and if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of the key management personnel of the Group or of a parent of the Group. - (b) the party is an entity and if any of the following conditions applies: - (i) the entity and the Group are members of the same group; - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); - (iii) the entity and the Group are joint ventures of the same third party; - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group; - (vi) the entity is controlled or jointly controlled by a person identified in (a); - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.

-Close family members of an individual are those family members who may be expected to influence, or be influenced by, that individual in their dealings with the entity.
+Close members of the family of a person are those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity.

-3. Adoption of New or Amended HKFRSs
+3. Adoption of HKFRSs

-In the current year, the Group has applied for the first time the following new amendments to HKFRSs issued by the HKICPA, which are relevant to and effective for the Group's financial statements for the annual period beginning on 1 April 2015:
+In the current year, the Group has applied for the first time the following new amendments to HKFRSs issued by the HKICPA, which are relevant to and effective for the Group's consolidated financial statements for the annual period beginning on 1 April 2016: